Table of Contents

 Saving and Loading Batch Presets (.fvp Files)

-You can save your batch conversion options as presets by choosing File → Save Presets..., and you can save them by choosing File → Load Presets...
+You can save your batch conversion options as presets by choosing Save Presets in the Home ribbon, and you can load them by choosing Load Presets in the Home ribbon.
 Presets are saved with the .fvp file extension ("File Viewer Plus") and contain the options you selected for the entire form, including options in the file renaming window.
 You can save any number of presets to reuse them at a later time.